cau-riken/zaviewer/README.md

 ZAViewer is a web 2D image viewer that was primarily designed to explore the [Brain/MINDS Marmoset Reference Atlas](https://doi.org/10.24475/bma.2799).

 It can display up to 3 sets of multimodal, regularly interspaced, large image slices along 3 standard orthogonal axis (Axial, Coronal, Sagittal).
 Each slice view may contains several raster images layers, and Atlas regions (represented by aligned vector images, SVG) displayed as an overlay over the raster images.

+🟣 ADD [overview video presentation] 🟣

 ## Detailed Architecture